pnp/powerapps-samples/samples/openai-gpt3-chatbot/README.md

 ## Prerequisites

 You need to get an API key from [OpenAI](https://openai.com/api/) which has a free 3 month test phase, where you get 18$ of credit, which is enough to play around with this app for a few hours (and you need no credit card to register).
 The connector is an independent publisher connector.
 If it doesn't work probably check first if it is excluded by your environments DLP.
+Also it is a premium connector, so you need some sort of premium Power Apps license (or start a trial for free).

 ## Data Sources